garbados/jepsen-couchdb/readme.md

 [![It's Tricky.][tricky_cover]][tricky]

-## Networks are tricky
+**Networks are tricky**

 Run-DMC knows how it is.
 Fools think, hey, I give the database my data; it should be there when I want it, right?
 Not so fast.
 As Rev. Run says, "It's very complicated."

 Inspired by Kyle Kingsbury's [Jepsen][jepsen] series, this is my attempt to put CouchDB through the same rigorous testing to uncover just how tricky distributed systems are.

-## Sing along
+**Sing along**

 To run these tests yourself, you'll need a cluster of CouchDB machines.
 To do that, I just installed five copies of CouchDB and configured them to use different ports.
 To do that, we'll compile CouchDB from source, so we'll need to install CouchDB's dependencies.

 If you're on Unix, read [this](https://raw.github.com/apache/couchdb/master/INSTALL.Unix).
-If you're on Windows (ew), read [this](https://raw.github.com/apache/couchdb/master/INSTALL.Windows).
+If you're on Windows, read [this](https://raw.github.com/apache/couchdb/master/INSTALL.Windows).
 Once you've got all the necessary dependencies:

     git clone git@github.com:apache/couchdb.git
     cd couchdb